vinodkd/halo/doc/UserGuide.md

 ## Halo features
 In response to these ideas, Halo has or does this:

-* Everything is represented as a **graph**, in a Graphviz-like syntax.
+* Everything is represented as a **graph**, in a [Graphviz-like syntax](http://graphviz.org/Documentation.php).
 Everything = code, data, docs.
 * Everything has IDs which act as names, a la git's blob hashes.
 Aliases are allowed, however.
 * Graphs are stored and used via contexts, which are sources or sinks for graph data.
 The default contexts are `file` - the file system and `mem` - the memory itself.
 * Executors are represented by **actions**.
 Executors run actions in Halo.
 * The layers at each level of abstraction are directly represented in Halo:
     * Comments represent the Human (or Meta) level
     * Nodes, graphs and edges represent the application
-    * Nodes with quoted strings (or appropriately attributed nodes) represent `eval`-ed language code.
+    * Atomic nodes (optionally double quoted if spaces are required) or with the lang attribute represent `eval`-ed language code.
     * Nodes with back-quoted strings (or appropriately attributed nodes) represent `exec`-ed language code.
 * To keep the definition of "component" and "call" generic, Halo adds no additional syntax or library of its own.
 Instead it defines that:
     * any node is a potential component call